 Today, I read a story in the Washington Post about a girl who recently resigned from West Point and is going to Yale.
 She resigned from West Point because she is gay and the school will kick her out if it learns that she is gay.
 Tired of compromising between what she believed was right and wrong, she resigned to protest the policy and be consistent with her own internal compass.

 When I started reading the story, I immediately thought—she’s probably transferring to Harvard or Yale.
-Sure enough, I was not surprised when I learned later in the article that that was where she was going.
+Sure enough, it did not surprise me when I learned later in the article that that was where she was going.

 The most successful companies stand for something.
 They not only stand for something, but they are completely consistent with their core principles.
-I am willing to believe that companies like Coca-Cola and McDonald’s are presented with opportunities to do different things all the time.
+I will believe that companies like Coca-Cola and McDonald’s are presented with opportunities to do different things all the time.
 Instead of doing something different, they remain consistent with what they do.
 They stand for something.
-This is what keeps them going and this is what makes them successful.
+This keeps them going, and this makes them successful.

 One of the most interesting things about reviewing resumes is that very few of them ever stick out.
 Instead of trying to distinguish themselves, most people put together resumes that are bland and similar to other resumes out there.
 This sort of homogenization of resumes has gotten out of control.

-The people try and look like everyone else so they can ”fit the mold” of being a certain type of person.
-The problem is that looking like everyone else is not going to help them be remembered, or get a job.
+The people try to look like everyone else so they can ”fit the mold” of being a certain type of person.
+The problem is that looking like everyone else will not help them be remembered, or get a job.